rochaos/WebDevelopmentCamp/readme.md

-# V13 version covers
+# V13 Delpyed version covers

-# Dynamic price
-* Add price property
-* Show price

-# Add Admin User Role Authentication
-* Add Admin User Role
-* Check for isAdmin
-* Show buttons and allow for isAmin = true
+# Git the project
+# Deploy to heroku